lexcao/lexcao.github.io/_posts/2019-10-01-hello-world.md

 Notice:

 1. Variable name of Chiese is not allowed in `Google Tag Manager`;
-2. If there is `net::ERR_BLOCKED_BY_CLIENT` error on requesting `js` file after Github Pages re-deployment, refresh page without ad block extensions would solve the problem.
+2. If there is `net::ERR_BLOCKED_BY_CLIENT` error on requesting `js` file after GitHub Pages re-deployment, refresh page without ad block extensions would solve the problem.

 ### Baidu Analytics